1) How long are Sports Physicals valid?

 There are three sports season in a school calendar year, Fall, Winter and Spring.
 See the Athletic Department webpage to determine which season your child will be participating in.

 No student can practice or play in any interscholastic sport without a current physical, which has been co-signed by our School Physician.
-For each new sport played during the year a new Permission Form/Health History Update must be filled out by a parent and the athlete, to supplement a current physical.
-See online forms.
+For each sport played during the year InfoSnap Sport Registration must be completed by a parent and the athlete.

 The physical form should only be filled out ONCE per year by the student's doctor.
 If the physical date has not expired, the one on file in our office is all you need for subsequent sports participated in within that year.